 Will a proctor be available to assist me?

 Generally, a live proctor will not be available to guide you through the onscreen instructions.
-We strongly encourage you to carefully read all of the online prompts and to familiarize yourself with the FAQs on this page.
-Skipping any steps may result in additional reviews and could cause your LSAT Writing sample to be canceled.
+We strongly encourage you to carefully read all of the onscreen prompts and to familiarize yourself with the FAQs on this page.
+Skipping any steps may result in additional reviews and could cause your LSAT Writing sample to be canceled and reset.

 If you experience technical difficulties while taking LSAT Writing, please contact the 24/7 technical support line at 1.855.772.8678.
 Technical support is available through your entire LSAT Writing session.

-How do I identify myself before the exam?
+How do I identify myself before the test?

-When prompted, you must clearly display a physical, valid international passport or a physical, valid government-issued photo ID issued by the United States of America, U.S. Territories, Canada, or Australia to be photographed by the system.
+When prompted, you must clearly display a physical, valid international passport or a physical, valid government-issued photo ID issued by the United States of America, U.S. Territories, or Canada to be photographed by the system.
 The first and last name on your ID must exactly match the legal first and last name associated with your LSAC online account.

 Please ensure that the photo of your ID is clear and recognizable before capturing it.
-You will only have one chance to photograph your ID.
 If the image of your ID is blurry, out of focus, or unrecognizable, a proctor will flag your ID as invalid when they review your session, your writing sample will be canceled, and you will need to submit a new writing sample.
 This may delay the release of your LSAT score to you and to law schools.

-Can I use other computer programs while I take LSAT Writing?
+Can I use assistive technology programs while I take LSAT Writing?

 If you plan to use assistive technology programs while taking LSAT Writing, you must inform LSAC by completing the Assistive Technology Form during registration.
 Candidates who require the use of special equipment to access the test are encouraged to use your programs and equipment to explore the Writing Sample Practice Prompt available through LSAC LawHub.
 This practice prompt is designed to enable candidates to become familiar with the LSAT Writing interface and experience.

 If you have any questions about the accessibility of LSAC’s products, please contact accessibility@LSAC.org.

 Where should I take LSAT Writing?